tenwoe0201/School-Projects/README.md

   search_wolf: using states of the wolf, goat, cabbage, and the person to get them across the river safely following the rules.
 Multiple answers can be given using               exceptions.

   qu_quiz.ml: adding "qu" to a workd and rescrambling to find a word from the dictionary.

+  Paradelle.ml: checking to see if the inputted file follows the rules of paradelle.